zeronetworks/rpcfirewall/README.md

 The *RPCFW Manager * looks for a *RpcFw.conf* file, in the same directory of the executable.
 This file uses the following configuration options:

-*Important*: Each each configuration line should be prefixed with either *'fw:'* or *'flt:'* to indicate whether the line is applied for the *RPC Firewall* or *RPC Filter*.
+*Important*: Each each configuration line should be prefixed with either *'fw:'* or *'flt:'* to indicate whether the line is applied for *RPC Firewall* or *RPC Filter*.

 |Parameter Name | Explanation | Supported by ...|
 |---------- | ----------- | ------------ |